 - state funds

-- The freshman class was the largest in 10 years.
+- The first-year class was the largest in 10 years.

 In titles of publications such as newspapers and magazines, “the” is capitalized, underlined or italicized only if considered part of the proper name.

 - The New York Times article on mathematics student Janet Lee…

 - UMBC initiatives have been featured frequently in the Baltimore Business Journal…